Kabba24ai/dashboard/README.md

-# TaskMaster Pro - Laravel Dashboard
+# TaskMaster Pro - React Dashboard

-A comprehensive, production-ready dashboard for rental and sales management systems built with Laravel, Tailwind CSS, and Chart.js.
+A comprehensive, production-ready dashboard for rental and sales management systems built with React, TypeScript, Tailwind CSS, and Recharts.

 ## 🚀 Features